What is a weight loss plateau?

 If you’ve been on a weight loss journey for some time, the strategies that originally contributed to your initial weight loss may not be working as well now that your body composition has changed.
 Or, old, unhealthy habits may be creeping back into your routine without you even noticing.
 A weight loss plateau may be a sign that it’s time to re-evaluate your plan and switch things up.
 It’s also an excellent opportunity to review your goals and pat yourself on the back for how far you’ve come!

 Being stuck in a weight loss plateau can be frustrating, but it is very common when trying to lose weight.
-Here are some tips to get back on track and break through a weight loss plateau:
+Here are some of our best tips to get back on track so you can break through your weight loss plateau:

 Sticking to your healthy habits is key.
 If you regularly deviate from your typically healthy diet or exercise plan, your weight loss may stall.
 Take an honest look at what foods you are eating, when you’re eating, and how much you're moving.
 Keep track of your food intake and all your physical activity, and if you’re on the Jenny Craig program, talk to your consultant to see if you need to readjust your weight loss plan.
 To keep things easy and convenient, self-monitor by keeping notes on your weekly menu, and return to daily weigh-ins to help you notice any patterns.